matwilso/matwilso.github.io/_posts/gpt-sim.md

 By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), they might know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood.
-What such brains could predict about human psychology is a bit worrying...
+What such brains may be able to predict about human psychology is a bit worrying...

 If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-YouTube-GPT would be like having thousands of world experts in the room with you.
-It would know things like survival skills, yoga, workout routines, guitar cords.
+It could know things like survival skills, yoga, workout routines, guitar cords.
 It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.